Oberammergau Passion Play 2020

 This drama was replayed, so to speak, every time Mass was celebrated in their chapels, churches, abbeys and cathedrals.
 The Mass, or the celebration of the Lord’s Supper, is a kind of re-enactment of the passion of Christ, his death and his resurrection.
 The Mass was therefore the supreme liturgical drama.

 But people’s devotion went beyond liturgical celebrations.
 Every day and season of the year was dedicated to a particular saint, or a special event in the life of Christ, and would be marked by festivities in honour of the person or circumstance being commemorated.
 Advent, Lent, Passiontide (Holy Week), the Resurrection (Easter), Pentecost, Corpus Christi, Trinity, All Saints, All Souls (think of Hallowe’en) – all these were marked by popular activity, sometimes full of sadness and grief, sometimes of thrilling and joyful abandonment.
-And a very popular way for whole communities to mark these seasonal milestones was by jointly producing and acting in mystery plays – religious dramas in celebration of the mysteries of salvation.
+A very popular way for whole communities to mark these seasonal milestones was by jointly producing and acting in mystery plays – religious dramas in celebration of the mysteries of salvation.

 Almost all of this has now passed away from the earth as society splinters into fragments of individuality.
-But just as the ruins of Pompeii survive to give us a glimpse into the daily life of one ancient Roman town, so does the Oberammergau Passion Play survive as a unique relic of an age when people thought quite differently about the fundamental and mighty issues of life.
+But just as the ruins of Pompeii survive to give us a glimpse into the daily life of one ancient Roman town, so does the Oberammergau Passion Play survive as a unique relic of an age when people thought quite differently about the fundamental issues of life.

-Oberammergau gives thanks to god since 1634
+Oberammergau has given thanks to god since 1634

 In about the year 1600 the people of Oberammergau performed a passion play to give thanks for their village’s deliverance from the Black Death, and vowed to repeat its performances regularly in the years to come.
 The actual dates of those early performances are unknown, but we do know that the play was performed in 1634.
 This is usually given as the date of the first performance, but the records make it clear that it was already well known, so that we can be reasonably sure that its origins go back at least to early years of the century.
 The villagers have been faithful to their vow, and the play has been performed every decade as far as circumstances would permit, though the text has been rewritten and the manner of performance modified by guest directors: it is very much a ‘living’ organism, and by no means a lifeless archaeological oddity.